 When your typing speed improves, and all the letters finally become green, a new letter ‘S’ is added to the set.
 The random words will be generated from this new expanded set of letters.
 Letter ‘S’ is the target letter and appears in every generated word.
 Again, the indicator color of this letter is gray because its typing statistics are unknown.

 You learn additional letters

-At this step your goal is to make this new letter green, and when this happens another letter is added to the set, and the cycle repeats.
+At this step your goal is to make this new letter green, and when this happens, yet another letter is added to the set, and the cycle continues.
 Realistically speaking, it is very likely that the typing speed of the previous letters will degrade, and you will see that they become red again, as in the example.
-This is expected, your goal is still the same, to make the new letter green to unlock the next one.
+This is expected, your goal is still the same, to make the new target letter green to unlock the next one.

 The cycle repeats

 If you are persistent enough, sooner or later all the letters will become green.
 Congratulations, you have achieved your main goal!
 However, this does not mean that you should stop learning, you can keep going for as long as you wish.